labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/run.md

 sealos run labring/kubernetes:v1.24.0
 ```

-6. Create a cluster with custom environment variables:
+6. Create a cluster using custom environment variables:
 ```
 sealos run -e DashBoardPort=8443 mydashboard:latest  --masters 192.168.0.2,192.168.0.3,192.168.0.4 \
 	--nodes 192.168.0.5,192.168.0.6,192.168.0.7 --passwd 'xxx'
 ```

-These examples showcase the power and flexibility of the `sealos run` command, allowing you to customize and adjust it according to your needs.
+These examples demonstrate the power and flexibility of the `sealos run` command, which can be customized and adjusted according to your needs.

-For more examples, please refer to the [Run Cluster](https://docs.sealos.io/docs/lifecycle-management/operations/run-cluster) documentation.
+For more examples, please refer to [Run Cluster](https://docs.sealos.io/docs/lifecycle-management/operations/run-cluster).